 Trinidad is a small town located in Southern Colorado, near the New Mexico border.
 The town’s residents enjoy outdoor recreation close by with two state parks – Trinidad Lake State Park and Fishers Peak State Park.
 The historic downtown is filled with shops, restaurants, museums, and art.

 You will find professionals in many industries including education, construction, and social service.
-However, young professionals are now making their way to Trinidad for its thriving art scene, entrepreneurial spirit, and its affordable property.
+However, young professionals are now making their way to Trinidad for its thriving art scene, entrepreneurial spirit, and affordable property.
 So, expect to see property values begin to rise over the years as this town grows.

-- County: Las Animas
+- County: Las Animas Co.

-But really no matter where you put roots down in Colorado, you will be happy that you did!
+But really no matter where you put roots down in Colorado, you will be happy that you did.